 Over the next three years, the MSP will play an integral role in creating a multi-agency collaborative taskforce, called the Joint Anti-Trafficking Taskforce (JATT), that will investigate and prosecute sex and labor trafficking cases at the local, state and federal levels.
 Law enforcement personnel assigned to the taskforce will investigate human trafficking cases involving all ages and genders.
 At the same time, The Salvation Army will work to align local victim services agencies to focus on the problem of human trafficking, utilizing the strengths and expertise of each organization.

-The JATT will include the following organizations: Vista Maria, Wayne County Sexual Assault Forensic Examiner’s Program, Matrix Human Services: Off the Streets, University of Michigan Human Trafficking Law Clinic and Alternatives for Girls.
+The JATT includes the following organizations: Vista Maria, Wayne County Sexual Assault Forensic Examiner’s Program, Matrix Human Services: Off the Streets, University of Michigan Human Trafficking Law Clinic, and Alternatives for Girls.